-The Committee followed a programme which is structured around the annual reporting cycle and received reports from internal audit, the external audit and management.
-The principal activities undertaken were as follows
+The Committee followed a programme which is structured around the annual reporting cycle and received reports from

-DATE ACTIVITY September 2022 A review of the full year 2022 results, including the Annual Report; Consideration of the Group risk assessment process, key accounting judgement areas, viability statement and a going concern review; • A review of the 2022 Task Force on Climate-Related Financial Disclosures ("TCFD") Report; A review and discussion of the external auditor's report; A review of the related party transaction summary; A review of the latest Business Performance Reviews; A review of the latest Post Completion Reports; A review of the compliance with the Anti-Bribery Policy; An update on cyber security; An update of the whistleblowing investigations; A review of the independence and objectivity of the external auditors; A recommendation to the Board to approve the 2022 Annual Report following a review of the full and clean audit opinion from the external auditors; and A recommendation to the Board for it to recommend a final dividend of 22p, subject to shareholder approval. ebruary 2023 A review of the 2023 half-yearly accounts; A review of the strategy report from the external auditors; Consideration of the key accounting judgement areas and going concern; Discussion of accounting policies to be applied for the 2023 financial year; A review of the fire safety provision, its utilisation to date and an update on the monthly Fire Safety Committee meetings; Discussion regarding use of the subsidiary audit exemption for certain Group companie.
-A review of the accounting treatment of the Redrow Staff Pension Scheme; A review of the Risk Register; A review of the latest Business Performance Reviews; A review of the Cross Divisional Testing programme; A review of the latest Post Completion Reports; • A review of the compliance with the Anti-Bribery Policy and the Gifts and Hospitality Policy; An update on the compliance with the Code of Conduct; An update on control improvement implementation; A review of a fraud allegation and resultant control measures adopted; A further update on cyber security; A review and approval of the Terms of Reference of the Committee; and • A recommendation to the Board to approve the 2023 half-yearly accounts; and • A recommendation to the Board for it to recommend an interim dividend of 10p.
-April 2023 An update on the work being undertaken in respect of reporting against TCFD for 2023; • A review of the Cross Divisional Testing programme:
+DATE ACTIVITY September 2022 A review of the full year 2022 results, including the Annual Report; Consideration of the Group risk assessment process, key accounting judgement areas, viability statement and a going concern review; A review of the 2022 Task Force on Climate-Related Financial Disclosures ("TCFD") Report; A review and discussion of the external auditor's report; A review and discussion of the external additions report, A review of the related party transaction summary; A review of the latest Business Performance Reviews; A review of the latest Business Performance Reviews, A review of the latest Post Completion Reports; A review of the compliance with the Anti-Bribery Policy; An update on cyber security; An update of the whistleblowing investigations; A review of the independence and objectivity of the external auditors; A recommendation to the Board to approve the 2022 Annual Report following a review of the full and clean audit opinion from the external auditors; and A recommendation to the Board for it to recommend a final dividend of 22p, subject to shareholder approval.
+February 2023 A review of the 2023 half-yearly accounts; A review of the strategy report from the external auditors; Consideration of the key accounting judgement areas and going concern; Discussion of accounting policies to be applied for the 2023 financial year; A review of the fire safety provision, its utilisation to date and an update on the monthly Fire Safety Committee meetings; Discussion regarding use of the subsidiary audit exemption for certain Group companies; A review of the accounting treatment of the Redrow Staff Pension Scheme; A review of the Risk Register; A review of the latest Business Performance Reviews; A review of the Cross Divisional Testing programme; A review of the latest Post Completion Reports; • A review of the compliance with the Anti-Bribery Policy and the Gifts and Hospitality Policy; An update on the compliance with the Code of Conduct; An update on control improvement implementation; A review of a fraud allegation and resultant control measures adopted; A further update on cyber security; A review and approval of the Terms of Reference of the Committee; and • A recommendation to the Board to approve the 2023 half-yearly accounts; and • A recommendation to the Board for it to recommend an interim dividend of 10p.
+April 2023 An update on the work being undertaken in respect of reporting against TCFD for 2023;